Ramsey numbers for regular induced subgraphs: Computational investigation

 We now describe the results of our computations.
 The exact counts are given in Table~\ref{Reqtab} and Table~\ref{Rgetab}.
 All exact results were replicated by the two authors using independent programs, except for the partial replication of $\Req 5$ mentioned below.
 Samples of the largest known graphs in each class are available on the internet~\cite{DM}.

 \begin{itemize} \item [$\Req 5$] : In this case we computed $\Req 5(n)$ for all~$n$, finding a total of 42,256,311,802,387 graphs, with the largest being 20,038 graphs on 20 vertices.
 This proves $\Neq 5=21$.
 As a check of program correctness, the same counts up to 15 vertices were also found by an independent program.
 Of the 20,038 extremal graphs, 26 are self-complementary. \item [$\Rge 5$] : The full set of graphs was announced by the second author in 1997 but not formally published.
 Using two independent programs, we confirmed the count of 159,379,295 graphs in total, with 954 graphs of order 16 being the largest.
 Thus $\Nge 5=17$.
 An example of an extremal graph is the lexicographic product $P_4[P_4]$, where $P_4$ is the path on 4 vertices.
 Of the 954 extremal graphs, 24 are self-complementary. \item [$\Req 6$] : For this case we found 16 graphs with 27 vertices and from 173 to 178 edges, but we did not prove that there are none larger.
 Thus $\Neq 6\ge 28$.
 All of the 27-vertex graphs we found are supergraphs of the lexicographic product $C_5[C_5]$; for example append a new vertex adjacent to all 25 vertices, then append an isolated vertex. \item [$\Rge 6$] : This is the next case in increasing order of difficulty beyond those we solved completely, but the total number of graphs, estimated to be about $6\times 10^{15}$, exceeds the computing resources we can commit.
-We found 48,923,120 graphs with 20 vertices, ranging from 86 to 104 edges.
+We found 49,251,634 graphs with 20 vertices, ranging from 86 to 104 edges.
 None of them are self-complementary, and none extend to 21 vertices.
-This proves $\Nge 6\ge 21$. \item [$\Req 7$] : We found 196,774 graphs on 47 vertices, none of them extending to 48 vertices.
-They fall into two narrow edge ranges, 410--414 and its complement 667--671.
-This proves $\Neq 7\ge 48$. \item [$\Rge 7$] : We found 174,775,920 graphs on 29 vertices, none of them extending to 30 vertices.
-They have from 191 to 215 edges, but none are self-complementary.
-This proves $\Nge 7\ge 30$.
+This proves $\Nge 6\ge 21$. \item [$\Req 7$] : In the first edition of this article we noted 214,646 graphs in $\Req 7(47)$, none of them extending to 48 vertices.
+This turned out to very suboptimal as we can now present a graph in $\Req 7(70)$.
+Start with the unique rank 3 strongly regular graph with parameters $(64,27,10,12)$, known as $\mathit{VO}^-_6(2)$, and let $S$ be its complement~\cite[p.
+296]{BV}.
+Let $v,w$ be two non-adjacent vertices in~$S$; since $\mathit{VO}^-_6(2)$ is edge-transitive, it doesn't matter which two.
+Now append six vertices $a,b,c,d,e,f$, and edges $va, ab, bc, wd, de, ef$.
+In addition, $c$ is adjacent to the neighbours of $v$ in $S$, and $f$ is adjacent to the neighbours of $w$ in $S$.
+The resulting graph and its complement are in $\Req7(70)$, therefore $\Neq7\ge 71$.